 Important syntax#

-The world builder is using sphinx to generate the documentation.
+The World Builder is using sphinx to generate the documentation.
 Sphinx accepts multiple variants of extended markdown, but in this project we are using myst.
 Below we list some common commands to use.

 Note

-Everything in this file will look like garbage in a regular markdown viewer, like if you’re viewing this on github.
+Everything in this file will look like garbage in a regular markdown viewer, like if you’re viewing this on GitHub.
 Viewing it on readthedocs will render everything properly.

 Title#